 A boat lift is an apparatus that is used to lift the boat out of the water.
-Sometimes boat lifts are used in replace of a canal lock.
+Sometimes boat lifts are used in place of a canal lock.
 The boat lift, in this instance, will be responsible for transferring the boat from one level of water to the other level of water.
 For a houseboat, it may be used to lift the houseboat off the water during stormy weather or to transfer it to another location.
 It can be built by a fairly handy do-it-yourselfer in a couple of weekend afternoons.
-Here's how you get the perfect boat lift
+Here's how you get the perfect boat lift.

 Step 1 - Measure Your Houseboat